 - Support for XUL/Overlay Mozilla-style extensions.

 - Experimental support for WebExtensions (in gecko-target mode).
-Please note that some Mozilla-specific WebExtension APIs are not yet available.
+Please note that this support will be dropped soon.

 - Support for ALSA on Linux.

 - Support for WebAssembly (WASM).

 - Support for advanced Graphite font shaping features.

 - Support for modern web cryptography: up to TLS 1.3, modern ciphers, HSTS, etc.

 Important differences with Mozilla Firefox:

 - Uses Goanna as a layout and rendering engine.
 Goanna behaves slightly differently than Gecko in certain respects and may result in different display of web pages. e.g.: Goanna renders gradients in a more accurate color space (non-premultiplied).